tmbuza/iMAP/README2.md

 * Best option for integrating most applications and packages.
 * No DOCKER Images are required.
 * Involves two separate workflows:
-  * Preprocessing and Bioinformatics, which is run interactively (or in batch mode) from the Command-line or remotely on HPC computing nodes.
+  * **Preprocessing and Bioinformatics**: It involves running Bash-scripts interactively (or in batch mode) from the Command-line or remotely on HPC computing nodes.
-  * OTU analysis, visualization and reporting, which is run interactively within the RStudio IDE.
+  * **OTU analysis, visualization and reporting**:  It involves running R-scripts interactively within the RStudio IDE.

 <hr>
 <br>